Essays by Lou Markos

 “On Virtue and Volunteerism: Why Schools Should Stop Clarifying Values and Start Instilling Virtues,” The Journal: A Publication of the Society for Classical Learning, Winter 2014.

-Review essay of Matthew Spufford’s Unapologetic: Why, Despite Everything, Christianity Can Still Make Surprising Emotional Sense, Christian Scholar’s Review, 43.4 (forthcoming).
+Review essay of Matthew Spufford’s Unapologetic: Why, Despite Everything, Christianity Can Still Make Surprising Emotional Sense, Christian Scholar’s Review, 43.4.

-Review essay of Joseph Pearce’s Race with the Devil, Saint Austin Review (StAR) May/Jun ‘14 (forthcoming).
+Review essay of Joseph Pearce’s Race with the Devil, Saint Austin Review (StAR) May/Jun ‘14.

-“The Desolation of Smaug or of Tolkien: How to Turn a Children’s Story into an Epic,” forthcoming in Amon Hen, the Bulletin of the (British) Tolkien Society.
+“The Desolation of Smaug or of Tolkien: How to Turn a Children’s Story into an Epic,” Amon Hen, the Bulletin of the (British) Tolkien Society, January 2014.

-Review essay of Myron Bradley Penner’s The End of Apologetics: Christian Witness in a Postmodern Context, forthcoming in the Journal of the International Society of Christian Apologetics (JISCA).
+Review essay of Myron Bradley Penner’s The End of Apologetics: Christian Witness in a Postmodern Context, Journal of the International Society of Christian Apologetics, Spring 2014.

 “I Now Pronounce You Human and Human: How Gender-Neutral Bible Translations Prepared the Way for the Christian Acceptance of Gay Marriage, The Imaginative Conservative, 3/6/14.